The Smart Way to Top Form: Tips for Your Training Plan

 What is a training plan?

-A training plan is a useful companion and guide on your journey to your goal.
-Are you looking to lose weight, shape your body or get stronger?
-Whatever your goal is, your plan should always be tailored to you and your expectations.
+A training plan is a useful companion and guide on your journey to get fitness results.
+Are you looking for exercises to build a bigger butt or shape your abs?
+Whatever your goal is, your training plan should always be tailored to you and your expectations.
 When setting a goal, make sure that it is challenging, but still realistic.
 A goal you think you can achieve helps to keep you motivated.

 Do you already have a fitness goal in mind?
 A workout routine is nothing more than a means to an end.
 It is geared towards your goal and is based on your current (physical) condition.
 Your 12-week training plan already has a clear picture of where you are going.
 It keeps presenting you with new challenges.
 But a good plan not only consists of a mix of exercises: It also includes useful tips on rest periods and intensity.